This page was last updated on 17 July, 2020.

 There should be no adverse interaction with later revisions to the BGA turnpoints file, but note that:

-The Winpilot (CAI) version was designed for LK8000 and XCSoar, but should also work with any navigation device that can use Winpilot (CAI) turnpoint files.
+The Winpilot (DAT) version was designed for LK8000 and XCSoar, but should also work with any navigation device that can use Winpilot (DAT) turnpoint files.
 The SeeYou (CUP) format version should be usable with any navigation device that can use CUP format turnpoint files.
 Download the files you need from XCSoar and LK8000 data sources.
 You should have:

 Files 1 and 2 should have the same date and timestamp.
 Preferably, file 3 should not be more recent than the other two files; see the Caveats given above for the reasons for this statement, However, as the landout fields affected by this are probably gliding sites, their landout descriptions will cover details of local landing patterns and areas that should not be overflown.
 The fact that this turnpoint is landable should be obvious if you look out the window.

-This involves tagging the main turnpoint on your home field as the XCSoar and LK8000 'HOME' field.
+This is needed if you choose to download the static fileset.
+It involves tagging the main turnpoint on your home field as the XCSoar and LK8000 'HOME' field.
 As downloaded, this is set to GRL (Gransden Lodge).
 The steps to change this are:

 [turnpoint=HOME]after the last line in the file and follow it with a blank line. turnpoint is, of course, the name of your chosen turnpoint copied exactly as it is written in the BGA turnpoint file.